Trust-Anchor-Group/TemplatePaymentService/README.md

 	* Follow naming conventions for libraries, to avoid confusion when navigating code in the Neuron(R): `COMPANY.CATEGORY.SERVICE[.SUBSERVICE]`.
 3. Implement the payment interfaces, as shown in code.
 	* Reuse libraries used by the Neuron(R) as much as possible, to simplify distribution and facilitate fixes and updates.
+	* Go through all comments in code marked with `TODO`.
 4. Create Manifest file containing all assembly and content files necessary to install service on a Neuron(R).
 5. Create an installable package that can be distributed and installed on TAG Neurons.
 6. Compile and test on a local development Neuron(R).